 The first step in filing a lawsuit or claim to recover damages after an injury is to identify all liable parties.
 At some point, someone authorized the overloaded truck to travel the highways in Texas – and those parties must be held accountable.
 When someone puts profits above human life, they must face the consequences.

 Even if a truck driver is certified to operate an overloaded truck, he still needs to remain focused on the road and drive as safely as possible.
 Distracted driving, intoxication, fatigue – all of these negligent actions are inexcusable.
-If a trucker acted negligently or violated the law, you can hold him or her accountable in a truck accident claim.
+If a trucker acted negligently or violated the law, you can hold him or her accountable in a Dallas truck accident claim.

 The Lenahan Law Firm has achieved remarkable success in representing the injured in some of the largest cases in the country.
 Our firm takes an entirely different approach than most personal injury firms.
 Rather than juggling hundreds of clients, each of our attorneys is limited to five cases, with every case personally reviewed by our firm's founder, Marc Lenahan.
 If you come to us, you can trust that an experienced and knowledgeable Dallas truck accident lawyer will handle your claim from start to finish.

 Our consultations are free, and we take cases on a contingency-fee basis – you don’t pay unless we are successful.
 Reach out to us today at (214) 295-1008 for a free case evaluation.